majd-j-kassem/Guardian-AV-Stack/README.md

 - Safety-critical supervision and override mechanisms
 - Modular autonomy stack decomposition
 - Closed-loop control architecture
-- Multi-objective decision-making under uncertainty
+- Multi-objective optimization for decision-making under uncertainty
 - Digital Twin as a runtime validation tool
 ---

 ## 📌 Status

 This is a conceptual, research-oriented architecture.

-No full system implementation is assumed; the focus is on system-level design, structural reasoning, and exploratory modeling of autonomous driving architectures.
+No full system implementation is assumed.
+The focus is on system-level design, structural reasoning, and exploratory modeling of autonomous driving architectures.

+System-level design artifacts are provided in the architecture folder.
 ---

 ## 📄 Notes